mechry/retailerTransactions/README.md

 # First :  run http://localhost:8080/addManyRewardTypes

-for adding all avlaibel :
+for adding all avlaibel Reward Types with:

 [
 {